creativecommons/ccos-scripts/normalize_repos/README.md

 1. Install [Pipenv](https://pipenv.readthedocs.io/en/latest/)
 2. Navigate to the `normalize_repos` folder and run `pipenv install`
-3. Set the `GITHUB_TOKEN` environment variable with your GitHub token.
+3. Set the `ADMIN_GITHUB_TOKEN` environment variable with your GitHub token.
    You will need a GitHub token with admin permissions to the `creativecommons` GitHub organization.
 4. Run the script: `python3 normalize_repos.py`